Primary

 Drive your knees high and pump your arms hard—the hill demands more power per stride.
 Lean into the incline slightly and shorten your stride on steeper grades.
 Always walk down for recovery rather than running.

-Want Hill Sprints in your program?
+See where Hill Sprints fits in your weekly plan

 Find a moderate hill with 6-10% grade.